 - * Shoes – While I need to test them on steep downs, it looks like I’ll be wearing the Montrail Bajada, my Western States shoe choice, again at UTMB.
 My current backup are the Salomon XT Wings II.
 I’m still looking for a mud shoe if it rains… and have no idea.
 I’d need a well-lugged shoe with a standard (10-12 mm) drop that’s supportive yet (and this is very important) drains/breathes well.
 I’ve got some solid mud shoes, but, oddly enough, they all seem to hold moisture like a sponge in a ziplock bag.

-- Socks – Drymax Maximum Protection socks are it unless my mud shoe choice necessitates thinner socks in which case I’ll wear Drymax Hot Weather socks.
+- Socks – Drymax Maximum Protection socks are it unless my mud shoe choice necessitates thinner socks in which case I’ll wear Drymax Hot Weather running socks.

 - Trekking poles – I love my Black Diamond Ultra Distance Z-Poles and I’ll likely use them at UTMB.
 However, I will take a look at Komperdell’s Featherlight poles at OR in case I decide to go with fixed length poles.